jaydto/Assessment-1/README.md

 - `Nb:// make run_notebook` will create a separate `.ipynb` that has been run and show results.
 - `Nb:// make run_notebook_view` will take you to the notebook to see it.
+- `Nb:// make clean_notebooks` will clean your notebook records.

 ## Run Analysis